 How to Remove Chlorine and Chloramine from Water

-Many issues with chlorine or chloramines can be eliminated by installing a whole house carbon filtration system, however each substance requires a slightly different filter.
+The levels of chlorine and chloramine in your home should be safe for consumption but more and more people are turning to water filtration systems to filter out these unwanted chemicals.
+Many issues with chlorine or chloramines can be eliminated by installing a whole house carbon filtration system.
+However, each substance requires a slightly different filter.

-- Chlorine can be effectively filtered using standard activated carbon, with either coconut shell or coal-based filters
+- Standard Activated Carbon can effectively filter out chlorine with either coconut shell or coal-based filters.

-- Catalytic carbon beds are quite effective at filtering chloramine, and have been used for the last decade.
-However, catalytic carbon will remove chloramine for a year or more for a year or more before it needs to be replaced.
+- Catalytic Carbon Beds are effective at filtering out chloramine.
+However, catalytic carbon will only remove chloramine for a year or more before it needs to be replaced.

-- Kinetico offers a new carbon filtration media called Hollow-core carbons (HCCs), that allow for 10 times the active filtration sites on each carbon particle, which results in a much higher filtration capacity.
-This provides a dramatic increase media bed life.
+- Kinetico offers a new carbon filtration media called Hollow-Core Carbons (HCCs) that allows for 10 times the active filtration sites on each carbon particle.
+This results in a much higher filtration capacity, which provides a dramatic increase in the life of the media bed.
 Tests have shown that HCC filters effectively remove chloramine for up to four years depending on the variables.